Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

-Although Eq.~(\ref{eq:linear_model}) is a reasonable model of ecological dynamics, it not clear whether velocity plateaus in this model arise due to discontinuities in~$g(c)$.
-To answer this question and determine whether velocity locking is a generic phenomenon that is not specific to a particular~$g(c)$, we considered two alternative growth functions that had complementary properties and covered a wide range of ecological scenarios.
+We studied a variety of ecological growth models to determine whether velocity locking is a generic phenomenon.
+Although the piecewise-linear model in Eq.~(\ref{eq:linear_model}) is a reasonable approximation of ecological dynamics, it not clear whether velocity plateaus in Fig.~\ref{fig:table_schematic} arise due to discontinuities in~$f(c)$.
+To answer this question, we considered two alternative growth functions that had complementary properties and covered a wide range of ecological scenarios.
 Note, however, that we only considered growth functions that describe a steady approach to the carrying capacity and do not lead to chaotic or periodic dynamics on their own.

-The Beverton-Holt model with offset~\cite{beverton_holt:model, chen:allee_model} is commonly used to model population dynamics, e.g. of fisheries, and is specified by the following equation:
+The Beverton-Holt model with offset~\citep{beverton_holt:model, chen:allee_model} is commonly used to model population dynamics, e.g. of fisheries, and is specified by the following equation:

 where~$A$ sets the carrying capacity, $B$~sets the density at which intraspecific competition starts to significantly affect population growth, and~$c^*$ sets the magnitude of the Allee effect.